Isochronous (band): History

 September 2012 saw the release of Piece by Piece.
 No Fire, the first single from the album, went on to receive extensive airplay on national and regional radio stations across South Africa and reached nr.
 2 on the 5FM Top 40 Chart.
 Everytime followed as second single, and reached nr.
 7 on the 5FM Top 40 and also nr.
 1 on UCT Radio, KovsieFM and PukFM.
 The band released Heaven as third single in April 2013, and it also reached nr.
 1 on UCT Radio and KovsieFM within the first few weeks since its release.

-The band also received a MK Award Nomination for Best Group for their music video Destiny in February 2013 and performed at the prestigious award ceremony on 24 March 2013.

 In July 2013, the band recorded a single with JR entitled ‘Death By Designer’ for the 5FM MashLab feature, which was subsequently play listed on 5FM.
 July also saw the release of their music video for Heaven, as well as an iBook entitled ‘ISO Discography’ – a first for a South African band.

 ISO released a brand new single, "Never Going Back", in February 2014, the first single from their EP Passages released in March 2014.
 ISO recorded the EP with producer Peach van Pletzen at Sleeproom Studios in Pretoria over a period of four weeks in 2013.

 Early 2015, the band announced the departure of drummer Marko Benini from the band, and soon after Nick Mc Creadie joined the band as new drummer.
 ISO then went into studio to record their 6th album Polydimension before taking a break from the touring circuit.

+Keyboardist Alex Parker relocated to Berlin during this time.
+In 2021, After a long hiatus from the live circuit, Franco and Richard decided to put together an acoustic show with a more Eastern sound.
+They invited Ronan Skillen on percussion to join the band for these shows as well as Ronald Davies on Cello (whom recorded on the Isochronous album - Imago).

+In July 2023 ISO was invited to perform at the After Dark concert series, at the Two Oceans Aquarium in Cape Town.
+Richard Brokensha and Franco Schoeman (2 of the founding members of ISO), produced a show which takes the audience through a journey of their 6 album catalogue.
+They invited Darren Petersen (Drums), Kyle Petersen (Keyboards), Ronald Davey (Cello) as well as the VOX Cape Town choir to collaborate on the production.
+The performance is set inside the aquarium with a magical backdrop consisting of the oceans wonderful creatures.
+Richard Brokensha produced a live video with videographer Kyle Wesson of the performance, and the band released the show as a live album.